 "Small but engaging, this book is different from any other publication on the Californian band because of the rigorous perspective of the author: Nones is not only a dedicated musician, but also a lecturer of political philosophy.
 Therefore, he provides a picture of the socio-cultural context which nourished the Doors, and takes on the theme of the ethical and aesthetical dimension of their art", Eugenio Tassitano on CLASSIC ROCK

-"a book with a fitting syntethical style...
-Alberto Nones gives us a tale of Zandonai's life in a few essential steps, insisting with a thoroughness never seen elsewhere on the historical and political context that is its problematic background...
-With acute sensitivity Alberto Nones captures these various sensations, these sudden moves of the spirit", Diego Cescotti in the PREFACE
+"a book with a fitting syntethical style. [...]
+Alberto Nones gives us a tale of Zandonai's life in a few essential steps, insisting with a thoroughness never seen elsewhere on the historical and political context that is its problematic background [...].
+With sharp sensitivity Alberto Nones captures these various sensations, these sudden moves of the spirit", Diego Cescotti, from the PREFACE

 "Following his Verdi success, Alberto Nones is back with a new biography – this time on the life and work of the Italian composer Riccardo Zandonai (1883-1944).
 In writing this new volume, titled Zandonai: Un musicista nel vento del Novecento (Zandonai: A Musician in the Crosswinds of the Twentieth Century), the author has taken his customary-yet-unique approach to biography and applied it to this composer as well", Phillip Nones, FLORENT SCHMITT, 23 April 2015